 The name “Six Sigma” comes from statistics and is related to a business’ efforts to eliminate defects from its products or services and strive for perfection.
 Sigma is a Greek letter (σ) that represents the standard deviation (the amount something deviates from what it ideally should be).
 Six Sigma aims to have six standard deviations (6σ – hence the name Six Sigma) between the mean and the nearest specification limit, or put another way, to have fewer than 3.4 defects per million opportunities.

-The Six Sigma methodology puts systems in place to collect data and measure success.
+The methodology puts systems in place to collect data and measure success.
 Then a business can try to reduce defects and variation in processes through improvement projects.
 Doing so improves quality and customer experience, ultimately making a business more successful.

 Essential Elements of Six Sigma